cotoami/cotoami/README.md

 ![](docs/images/cotonomatizing.png)

-If you follow this bottom-up process, Cotonomas would be emerged or discovered concepts describing your or your team's hidden interest.
+If you follow this bottom-up and recursive process, Cotonomas would be emerged or discovered concepts describing your or your team's hidden interest.

 ### Linking Phrases